 Forged and blade-type golf irons are a bit more difficult for senior golfers.
 These clubs often have a little less forgiveness.
 For the most part, I would recommend sticking with cavity back and hybrid irons.

-Forgiveness is the most important factor to consider when choosing senior golf irons.
-Some things to look for in forgiving irons include a large sweet spot, offset club head and a wider sole on the club.
+Forgiveness is the most important factor to consider when choosing senior golf clubs.
+Some things to look for in forgiving clubs include a large sweet spot, offset club head, and a wider sole on the club.

 Graphite shafts are the best choice for senior golfers.
 They are easier to swing and will allow players to get through the ball a bit faster.
 Most senior golfers need this golf shaft.

 If you happen to have quite a bit of club head speed still, the regular graphite shaft could be the better choice.

 Many of the senior golf clubs on the market will come with a midsize golf grip.
 Midsize is a bit larger than a standard golf grip.
 The great thing about this is that it can help golfers struggling with arthritis or pain in their hands.